AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 of the Latin type of piety to know that his mother allowed him to live at home during his shameless life, but that when he adopted the Manichaean heresy she forbade him her house.
-And afterward, when he became \"orthodox,\" though still living immorally, she received him in her home.
+And afterward, when he became "orthodox," though still living immorally, she received him in her home.
 His life was destitute of the claims of that paternal relation on which society rests, and which our Lord makes the fundamental fact of his religion, Fatherhood.
 He transferred to God the characteristics of